ChickenProp/chickenprop.github.com/_posts/2025-08-01-boots-theory-and-wikipedia.md

 > The **Sam Vimes theory of socioeconomic unfairness**, often called simply the **boots theory**, is an economic theory that people in poverty have to buy cheap and subpar products that need to be replaced repeatedly, proving more expensive in the long run than more expensive items.

-Of the citations, it seems like two back this up?
-One with an example about ski pants, and one with an example about t-shirts.
+Of the citations, it seems like three back this up?
+One with an example about ski pants, one with an example about t-shirts, and one talking about home ownership versus renting.

 Other than those, here are some things that citations relate to boots theory: